ImJennyLyn/Astromind-Explorer/README.md

 # Astromind Explorer
-A school Mobile application Project For out subject of CSPC30.
+A Mobile application Final Project For our subject of CSPC30.
 We are 3 members in Our group, and each members has a role to fullfil.

 Jenny Lyn Vallador